CD3/SFFormatting/README.md

 ```

+The modules uses Python's `string.format` function to replace tokens, so all of the usual features (and dangers)
+like format specs are available.
+Only the parsing is done separately.

 ## Installation

 `SSFormatting` is a single file named `sfformatting.py`.
 Just stick it in your script's directory, or a directory